from Nurse Kelly

 Within days of her birth, our Mother grew more erratic and violent.

-She needed to pretend the abuse never happened.
+My Sister pretended the abuse never happened.

 As her Brother, I knew too much.